Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 Course Length: 144 hours

-This course will help you master the essentials of managerial and staff support.
-You will be trained to understand information and records management, communications technology, travel and meeting coordination, space planning, and office ergonomics in addition to Microsoft Office Professional 2010.
+Learn to master the essentials of managerial and staff support.
+You will be trained to understand information and records management, communications technology, travel and meeting coordination, space planning, and office equipment in addition to Microsoft Office Professional.

 Course Length: 90 hours